Adapting Cybersecurity to Geopolitical Change

-In the digital world knowing yourself means understanding where all of your systems are and where you are vulnerable to attack.
+In the digital world knowing yourself means understanding where all of your digital systems are and where you are vulnerable to attack.
 Asset management is the single most important aspect of a strong defense.
 You can’t protect something if you don’t know it exists.
 Maintaining an accurate CMDB (Configuration Management Database) is one of many ways to fully understand what systems are out there.
 Once you have a handle on your digital inventory, the next step is to understand where you are vulnerable.
 This can be achieved in a number of ways.
 Vulnerability scans and penetration tests are both good exercises to learn where defenses are weak.
 A comprehensive understanding of end-of-life or neglected systems is also critical.
 Whatever the method, the goal is to gain a clear picture of how an adversary might try to compromise the environment.

 Know the Enemy